Into Windows

 Click the Apply button.

 Note that you have just disabled adaptive brightness only for the current power plan.
 So, if you often switch between the power plan, you need to repeat the same for all power plans.
-For instance, if you just disabled adaptive brightness for a Balanced power plan, you will need to do the same for the Power saver plan as well if you don’t want Windows 10 to automatically adjust the brightness while using Power saver plan.
+For instance, if you just disabled adaptive brightness for a Balanced power plan, you will need to do the same for the Power saver plan as well if you don’t want Windows 10 to automatically adjust the brightness while using the Power saver plan.

-Method 2 of 3
+Method 3 of 5

 I am no expert and I might be completely wrong, but it looks like the Intel power saver technology was the reason why I was feeling like the display brightness was automatically adjusting even after turning off adaptive brightness.

-Use this method only if you have a feeling that the screen brightness is automatically adjusting even after turning off auto brightness using the instructions mentioned above.
-Obviously, this is only for PCs that ship with Intel on board graphics.
+Use this method only if you have a feeling that the screen brightness is automatically adjusting even after turning off auto-brightness using the instructions mentioned above.
+Obviously, this is only for PCs that ship with Intel onboard graphics.

-NOTE: If Graphics Properties option is not available in the desktop context menu, open Control Panel, change View by to Small icons and then click Intel HD Graphics.
+NOTE: If the Graphics Properties option is not available in the desktop context menu, open Control Panel, change View by to Small icons and then click Intel HD Graphics.

 Step 2: Once Intel HD Graphics Control Panel is launched, click Power.

-Step 3: On the left-pane, click On Battery.
+Step 3: On the left pane, click On Battery.

 Step 4: Finally, click Disable option for Display Power Saving Technology and then click Apply button.